-But the reconciliation of Art and Business has always been a tough task, Carl Grabo - A Scholar suggested that the agreement of both the fields has been difficult traditionally with fine art as well as the electronic media.
-Though it might have been true but in digital age is has become relatively easier. if we see Print and Electronic media required a lot of equipment and infrastructure, such as for print a large factory and heavy machinery, raw material, storage and transport facilities.
+The reconciliation of Art and Business has always been a tough task, Carl Grabo - A Scholar suggested that the agreement of both the fields has been difficult traditionally with fine art as well as the electronic media.
+Though it might have been true but in the digital age it has become relatively easier.
+Print and Electronic media required a lot of equipment and infrastructure, such as for printing a large factory and heavy machinery, raw material, storage and transport facilities.
 For television and radio requires a Stations, Networks, cable systems, and production studios and highly skilled labour or employees.
-Which are Extremely expensive enterprises and to function and maintain it requires a constant stream of funds, these organisations must rely on either a substantial government subsidy or the profit motive.
+Which are extremely expensive enterprises and to function and maintain it requires a constant stream of funds, these organisations must rely on either a substantial government subsidy or the profit motive.
 Even for Digital Media one can start producing content with what they already have such as a smartphone, but again as we discussed in our Youtuber Example for the continuity of content generation monetary backing is a must.
 Though the cost of equipment and infrastructure is drastically low and there is no barrier to entry but still to maintain consistency funds are required.
 (Whatever scale of business it is, doesn't matter).
 To start a business is not a tough task but to maintain and grow it with consistency, that too with substantial profit margins is extremely difficult.
-To neglecting the financials aspects is to ignore a fundamental reality with every form of art, in varying degrees, must take a hold off.
+To neglect the financial aspects is to ignore a fundamental reality with every form of art, in varying degrees, must take a hold off.